 Since Blue Apron popularized the trend back in 2012, you’ve probably tried at least one meal kit delivery service.
-It’s an easy and ever-convenient way to put a full plate of dinner on the table and warm up to a few new dishes en route.
+Meal kit delivery services are an easy and convenient way to put a full plate of dinner on the table and warm up to a few new dishes en route.

-With the pandemic in full swing, at-home meal kits have become incredibly popular.
-And it’s no wonder — you’re tired, you can’t go to your favorite restaurant (or it closed), and shopping for groceries has become an often stressful enterprise.
+With the pandemic still raging, at-home meal kits have become more popular than ever.
+And it’s no wonder, really — you’re tired, you can’t go to your favorite restaurant (or it closed), and buying groceries has become an often stressful enterprise.
 Dreaming up an intriguing meal is a chore that, quite frankly, many of us could do without right now.

 That’s where the meal kit comes in and right now, there are more options than ever.
-There’s something for all tastes and diets, some backed by celebrities and famous chefs and others stressing healthy ingredients.
+No matter your preferences and diets, there’s something for everyone, with some even backed by celebrities and famous chefs and others stressing healthy ingredients.
 They range dramatically in offerings, cost, level of difficulty, and overall quality.
-So, we’ve done you a solid and picked out the best of the pack.
+But you don’t have to scour through them all as we’ve done you a solid and picked out the best of the pack.

 From Home Chef to HelloFresh, these are the nine best meal kit delivery services of 2021.

-Among the most popular kits out there, HelloFresh meal kits offers a fairly eclectic array of meals split into weekly lineups of roughly two dozen recipes.
-Generally, prep takes about 30-45 minutes and the resulting dishes are decidedly tasty.
+Among the most popular kits out there, HelloFresh offers a fairly eclectic array of meals split into weekly lineups of roughly two dozen recipes.
+Generally, meal prep takes about 30 to 45 minutes and the resulting dishes are decidedly tasty.
 Meals are split into helpful categories (veggie, one pan, calorie smart, spicy, etc.) and you’re given quite a bit of freedom in terms of selections.
-Generally, the recipes are pretty easy to follow, while involved enough to make you feel like you’re actually carrying out a genuine culinary enterprise.
+Generally, the

-Sun Basket is on the list for a number of reasons.
+Sunbasket is on the list for a number of reasons.
 The service stresses seasonality as well as certified-organic ingredients, meaning it is better for you and the environment.
-There are options for all three meals of the day as well as snacking and there’s actual transparency within the project, as Sun Basket likes to stress the California farmers and growers it collaborates with.
-What’s more, there are useful families of meal plans, from diabetes-friendly (with recipes approved by the American Diabetes Association) and carb-conscious to pescatarian and Mediterranean.
+There are options for all three meals of the day as well as snacking and there’s actual transparency within the project, as Sunbasket likes to stress the California farmers and growers it collaborates with.
+What’s more, there are useful families of meal plans, from diabetes-friendly (with

 Martha & Marley Spoon